davidtimovski/my-routine/README.md

 ## Demo

-You can see it in action [here](http://myroutine.davidtimovski.com/).
+You can no longer see it in action because I currently host all of my applications on a Linux VM and My Routine can only be hosted on a Windows server.

 ## License